Rudolf Mensah

-Rudolf Nana Kwasi Mensah Jr. (born 15 May 2001), is a Ghanaian professional footballer who plays as a forward for USL Championship club Birmingham Legion.
+Rudolf Nana Kwasi Mensah Jr. nicknamed “the emergency striker”(born 15 May 2001), is a Ghanaian professional footballer who plays as a forward for Agona Swedru All Blacks in the Ghana Premier League.

 Career

 In 2020, Mensah made two appearances and scored a single goal for Liberty Professionals before transferring to USL Championship side Birmingham Legion on 4 February 2020.
 He made his debut for Birmingham on 15 July 2020, appearing as a 71st-minute substitute in a 3–0 win over Memphis 901.